Jean Michel Jarre

 Love Lovely Love

-After '75's 'Tron-free Red Octopus, the 'Tron made its return on '76's Spitfire, albeit in even more of a supporting role than before.
-The album consists of more of that mid-'70s radio rock, although as on its predecessor, Paul Kantner gets a couple of his slightly more complex efforts in (Dance With The Dragon, Song to the Sun: Ozymandias/Don't Let It Rain), though not enough to really elevate it above the mundane.
+After '75's Mellotron-free Red Octopus, it made its return on '76's Spitfire, albeit in even more of a supporting role than before.
+The album consists of more of that mid-'70s radio rock, although, as on its predecessor, Paul Kantner gets a couple of his slightly more complex efforts in (Dance With The Dragon, Song to the Sun: Ozymandias/Don't Let It Rain), though not enough to really elevate it above the mundane.
 Pete Sears on Mellotron this time, with strings on Cruisin' and Hot Water, at least as far as I can tell; with string synth and real strings too, it's all a bit vague.
 Literally only a few chords, anyway.

-So; yet another pair of 'difficult to really recommend on any front' albums, sadly; timewise, they falls into that awkward area between hippy idealism and all-out commercial claptrap (both generally and in relation to the Airplane/Starship axis), and I suppose the same could be said of the music.
+As far as the Starship's studio releases are concerned, this is yet another pair of 'difficult to really recommend on any front' albums, sadly; timewise, they falls into that awkward area between hippy idealism and all-out commercial claptrap (both generally and in relation to the Airplane/Starship axis), and I suppose the same could be said of the music, although they were clearly a lot better (if somewhat self-indulgent) live.
 I paid 50p for Dragon Fly (under a dollar) and even less for Spitfire; I suggest you pay little more.
 Not unpleasant, but highly undemanding.

 Ex-Sensitive (2007, 52.16) **½/TT½